Guiding parents through separation: a data-driven UX approach

 2 rounds of testing across 2 weeks

-Prototype, hypotheses and discussion guide changes were made between round 1 and round 2
+Prototype, hypotheses and discussion guide updated between rounds

 tasks and scenarios